 We may receive compensation when you click on links to products from our partners.

-It doesn’t matter whether you are taking a relevant degree at an Ivy League college or whether you have been in industry for a decade or more, you could be ready to take the plunge and become a counselor.
-Many people choose to switch careers once they feel they have reached the pinnacle of their current role.
-Others choose to swap careers because they have a sudden pang of wanting to help people, they desire greater job satisfaction, or they want to get out from behind the desk and experience new things every day.
+Whether you’re earning a pertinent degree from an Ivy League college or have spent over a decade in the industry, you might be prepared to take the leap and become a counselor.
+Many individuals opt for a career switch once they believe they’ve reached the summit of their current role.
+Others decide to change careers due to a sudden urge to help people, a desire for greater job satisfaction, or an aspiration to escape the desk-bound routine and experience new things daily.

 It’s more important to be tolerant and accepting as a counselor than in any other role.
 Many people who come to see you will be nervous and anxious.
 They might worry that they have an embarrassing problem or that you might be judgemental because they have done something deemed unconventional or morally suspect.
 It’s not up to you to judge.
 You need to listen and accept everything that they are telling you.
 By showing them that you are tolerant, you can create a more honest atmosphere that will help them work through their issues in a more worthwhile way.